nzimman/Tweets-Sentiment-Analysis/README.md

 For collecting tweets, one needs Twitter credentials (register the application on apps.twitter.com and create *Access Tokens*).

 The tweets collector consists of:
-- config.py: contains Twitter credentials --> Need to add your own credentials into this file
+- config.py: contains Twitter credentials --> add the credentials into this file
 - twitter_streammer.py: handles authentication, listens in live tweets, filters tweets by keyword and language, parses the tweets for relevant data and loads the data into MongoDB database.

 ### MongoDB